andyc365/ReactNativeMessager/README.md

 A React Native based cross-platform messenger(Messager) application.
 The themes can be changed in the runtime, without any need of reloading the application.
+Most code is a simple copy-paste from the [UI Kitten](https://akveo.github.io/react-native-ui-kitten/) project. : )

 ## Key features: